costinm/krun/README.md

 The connector MUST be on the same network with the GKE cluster.

-### Namespace setup
+### Google Service Account Setup

-Each CloudRun service will be mapped to a K8S namespace.
+The Google Service Account running the CloudRun service will be mapped to a K8S namespace.

 The service account used by CloudRun must be granted access to the GKE APIserver with minimal permissions, and must be allowed to get K8S tokens.

 This steps can be run by a user or service account with namespace permissions in K8S - does not require k8s cluster admin.
+It does require IAM permissions on the project running the CloudRun service.

 1. Create a google service account for the CloudRun app (recommended - one per namespace, to reduce permission  scope).